MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-widget.rst

 .. _Pointer.PRESSED: https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/generator/Buttons.html#PRESSED

-Listening to the life-cycle hooks
+Listening to the Life-cycle Hooks
 ---------------------------------

 `Widget`_ subclasses may override the following methods in order to allocate and free the necessary resources: